psaia/react-serial-forms/README.md

 <InputField validation='required' name='full_name' messages={messages} />
 ```

-See the [extending](#extending) section to learn how to add more validators.

 ##### Custom Validators

 Creating a custom validator is simple.
-Validators are synchronous at the
+[Validators are synchronous at the
-moment.
+moment](https://github.com/LevInteractive/react-serial-forms/issues/10).
 They must be defined sometime before the component is mounted.

 ```javascript
 validation.registerValidator({